squanto/Push/readme.md

 - Add Page control the first time you sign up.

 - Add email confirmation / authdata

-// like voxer. but more asynchronous.
-More boradcast-y, less one-to-one.

 Add find people to follow, startup guide, etc. to sidescrolling splash screen.